Skip to main content

 Benefit Navigators

-Initially launched by 2021 legislation (House Bill 2835), the state supports Benefit Navigators, employees at Oregon institutions who help students access aid programs and resources.
-The HECC distributes funds to public higher education institutions to support Benefit Navigators, administers the contracts, and supports partnership and policy development.
+Initially launched by 2021 legislation, the state supports Benefit Navigators, employees at Oregon institutions who help students access aid programs and resources.
+Pursuant to ORS 350.262, the HECC distributes funds to public higher education institutions to support Benefit Navigators, administers the contracts, and supports partnership and policy development.

 • Funding: The HECC distributes funding to the 17 community colleges and seven public universities to support the employment of Benefit Navigators.
 The HECC also distributes funding to Portland Community College (PCC) to support the Community of Practice.